MikahDev/datatables-bundle/docs/source/index.html.md

 Having the table configuration in your controller is convenient, but not practical for reusable or extensible tables, or highly customized tables.
-In the example above we could also create a class `DataTable\Type\PresidentsTableType` in our app bundle, and make it implement `Omines\DataTablesBundle\DataTableTypeInterface`.
+In the example above we could also create a class `DataTable\Type\PresidentsTableType` in our app bundle, and make it implement `MikahDev\DataTablesBundle\DataTableTypeInterface`.
 We can then use the code illustrated here to instantiate the reusable class in the controller.

 This ensures your controllers stay lean and short, and only delegate tasks.
 The first parameter